Qantas Flights 7 and 8: 747 service to London and Singapore

 In March 1974, Qantas launched Flights 7 outbound and 8 returning, between Sydney and London Heathrow Airport, via Melbourne, Perth and Bombay.
 Initially, Qantas operated the flight pair three times each week using Boeing 747-200Bs, with a journey time of approximately 20 hours.
 The two flights were promoted as a faster alternative to the daily flight pair of Flight 1 outbound and Flight 2 inbound, also then operated by 747-200B aircraft, but with two or three stops between London and Australia.
 At the time, Qantas claimed that Flight 8 was the fastest service from London to Sydney of any airline.

 During the 1980s, Qantas developed hubs on the Kangaroo Route in Singapore and later Bangkok.
 By the mid-1980s, Melbourne/Sydney to London flights had reverted to a daily Flight 1/Flight 2 service only, and Qantas was operating other Australia to Europe services, hubbed through Singapore or Bangkok, to Amsterdam, Athens, Belgrade, Frankfurt, Manchester and Rome.
-Under that hubbing arrangement, Flight 7/Flight 8 was cut back to a four days per week Perth to Singapore service, still operated by 747-200Bs.
+Under that hubbing arrangement, Flight 7/Flight 8 was cut back to four days per week Perth to Singapore service, still operated by 747-200Bs.

 Qantas eventually abandoned its hub in Singapore, after entering into an alliance with Emirates.
 Under the new alliance, Qantas operated flights between Australia and London via Dubai, which became a hub for Qantas/Emirates codeshare services to and from other destinations in Europe.